-Worked example 5.4 Monty Hall (sigh!)
+Worked example 5.4 Monty Hall (sigh!) with indistinguishable goats

 There are three boxes.
 There is a goat, a second goat, and a car.
 These are placed into the boxes at random.
 The goats are indistinguishable for our purposes; equivalently, we do not care about the difference between goats.
 What is the sample space?